Lucy Stone: New England Woman Suffrage Association

-At her new home, Stone worked closely with the New England Woman Suffrage Association (NEWSA), the first major political organization in the U.S. with women's suffrage as its goal.
-Two years earlier she had traveled to Boston to participate in its founding convention and had been elected to its executive committee.
-In 1877, she became its president and served in that position until her death in 1893.
+At her new home, Stone worked closely with the New England Woman Suffrage Association (NEWSA), the first major political organization in the U.S., with women's suffrage as its goal.
+Two years earlier, she had traveled to Boston to participate in its founding convention and had been elected to its executive committee.
+In 1877, she became its president and served in that position, until her death in 1893.

 Woman's Journal

 In 1870, Stone and Blackwell founded the Woman's Journal, an eight-page weekly newspaper based in Boston.
-Originally intended primarily to voice the concerns of the NEWSA and the AWSA, by the 1880s it had become an unofficial voice of the suffrage movement as a whole.
-Stone edited the journal for the rest of her life, assisted by her husband and their daughter Alice Stone Blackwell.
+Originally intended, primarily, to voice the concerns of the NEWSA and the AWSA, by the 1880s, it had become an unofficial voice of the suffrage movement, as a whole.
+Stone edited the journal for the rest of her life, assisted by her husband and their daughter, Alice Stone Blackwell.
 Stone did not collect a salary for her work on the paper, which required continual financial support.
 One of her greatest challenges was raising money to keep it going.
-Its circulation reached a peak of 6,000, although in 1878 it was 2,000 less than it had been two years earlier.
+Its circulation reached a peak of 6,000, although, in 1878, it was 2,000 less than it had been, two years earlier.

 After the AWSA and NWSA merged to form the National American Woman Suffrage Association (NAWSA) in 1890, the Woman's Journal became its official voice and eventually the basis for a newspaper with a much wider circulation.
 In 1917, at a time when victory for women's suffrage was coming closer, Carrie Chapman Catt, leader of the NAWSA, said, "There can be no overestimating the value to the suffrage cause of the Woman's Journal...
-The suffrage success of to-day is not conceivable without the Woman's Journals part in it.
+The suffrage success of today is not conceivable, without the Woman's Journals part in it.